 This workshop looks at how NDP preparation has evolved over time, and how the expectations in terms of evidence and clear methodology have grown, and the implications for how LPAs will need to support neighbourhood plans in the future.

 It goes on to explore particular issues or concerns raised by participants in preparing for the event, and how they might be effectively tackled.

-Feedback from our training has been very good:
+Feedback from our training is consistently very good:

 For further information on training opportunities please contact Linda Durtnal, our Training and Development Manager at email@example.com or call 01296 422161.